 She’d also been so polarizing that she’d retired to leave her careful daughter to manage the fallout in her wake.

 I spread my hands over the air above the candle and watch her face behind its flickers as my fingers begin to thaw.

 “You have an interesting choice to make,” my grandmother says.

 My fingers still.
-This is the first I’ve heard anyone hint that I might do anything other than follow Saiyana’s footsteps into stewardship, the thankless work of going around the kingdom solving administrative problems.
+This is the first I’ve heard anyone hint I might do anything other than follow Saiyana’s footsteps into stewardship, the thankless work of going around the kingdom solving administrative problems.